 How to Care for a Kitchen Utility Knife

 Keep your knives in tip-top shape by hand-washing them.
-Hold the knife pointing down with your guiding hand (your guiding hand is the hand you don’t cut with, or your non-dominate hand).
+Hold the knife pointing down with your guiding hand (your guiding hand is the hand you don’t cut with, or your non-dominant hand).
 With the blade edge facing away from you, gently wipe each side of your knife from the bolster (where the beginning of the blade is exposed) down to the tip of the knife.
 You can also lay your knife down on a flat surface and wipe it down that way if you’re afraid you may drop it.

 How to Sharpen a Utility Knife

-There are many ways to sharpen your kitchen knives, but each method takes know-how and a bit of practice.
+But when the time does come to sharpen up that edge – and it will – you’ll find many ways to sharpen your kitchen knives, but each method takes know-how and a bit of practice.
 The most common method is using a ‘steel’ which is a hand-held metal rod that you slide the edge of your blade against in an up and down motion (you’ve probably seen this done in cooking shows on TV).
 While this may help make your blade feel sharper, it doesn’t really sharpen your knife – it simply straightens (or ‘hones’) any edges that have become bent or curled with prolonged use.